getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 ## Updating a Package

 To update the package to a newer version, use the `yupdate` tool.
 This is located at `/usr/share/ypkg/yupdate.py`.
-We recommend setting an alias via your `.bashrc`, `.zshrc`, or method appropropriate to your shell.
+We recommend setting an alias via your `.bashrc`, `.zshrc`, or method appropriate to your shell.

 ```bash
 alias updatePackage='/usr/share/ypkg/yupdate.py'